ymarson/willow_schema/README.md

 npm install
 ```

-2. Make changes to the base.yaml file.
-These changes should reflect the way you want to structure your backend (relations etc) e.g
+2. Check the base.yaml file.
+These file should reflect the way you want to structure your backend (relations etc) e.g

 ```yaml
 Relations: